merivale/victor/README.md

         | DifferentObject Object
         | CustomBalance String

-A plain, unelaborated English message (1) affirms (2) the present satisfaction of (3) the `condition` by (4) the `object`.
-More elaborate messages may alter any of these four things, by (1) turning an affirmation into a denial, (2) changing the present for some other point or region of time, (3) modifying the `condition`, or (4) modifying or overriding the `object`.
+A plain, unelaborated English message affirms the present satisfaction of the `condition` by the `object`.
+More elaborate messages may alter any of these three things, by (1) replacing the present for some other point or region of time, (2) modifying the `condition`, or (3) modifying or overriding the `object`.

 ## 2. The Elaborations

 There are currently 17 elaborations posited by my model.
-This list is obviously incomplete, but should I hope be enough for a decent start.
+This list is obviously incomplete, but represents - or so I hope - a decent start.
 Details on what these various elaborations do will be added to this document soon.

 ### 2.1.
 Negative